yh1198015532/inet/tutorials/fingerprint/doc/newevents_nid.rst

 .. **TODO** its the same as the previous step

-To filter the effects of new events, run fingerprints with ~NID ingredients:
+To filter out the effects of newly added events, run fingerprints with ~NID ingredients:

+workflow: when deciding which fingerprint to use, a general rule of thumb is that, you should use the most sensitive fingerprint that you think will not change because of the updated model. i.e. it is not sensitive to the model change but sensitive to everything else.
+Should this go into the general section?

+TODO: ~tID

 - Before making the change in the model, run the fingerprint with ~NID ingredients only
 - Make the changes in the model
 - Run the fingerprint tests again

-If fingerprint tests pass, there was no change in the communication between network nodes, and the model can be assumed to be correct.
+If fingerprint tests pass, there was no change in the communication between network nodes, and the model can be assumed to be correct with respect to the data of the exchanged packets staying the same.

 ..
 TODO example